ThatsVie/atlas-web_back_end/python_variable_annotations/README.md

 ### Task 8: Complex Types - Functions

 <details>
-  <summary>Click to expand</summary>

-**Objective**: Write a type-annotated function `make_multiplier` that takes a float `multiplier` as an argument and returns a function that multiplies a float by the given multiplier.
+  <summary>Write a type-annotated function `make_multiplier` that takes a float `multiplier` as an argument and returns a function that multiplies a float by the given multiplier.</summary>

 **Code**: